-The 17 specified USG units are:
+The 16 (17 for students who graduate in 2012 or later) specified USG units are:

 - MATHEMATICS: Four (4) units of Mathematics, including Algebra I, Algebra II, and Geometry.
-The 4 units of Mathematics must include a course at the level of Math 3 or higher. - ENGLISH: Four (4) units of English that have as their emphasis grammar and usage.
-Interature (American, English, World), and advanced composition skills. - SCIENCE: Three (4) units of science, with at least one laboratory course from the life sciences and one laboratory course from the physical sciences.
-Georgia Public High School graduates must have at least one (1) unit of biology, one (1) unit of physical science or physics, and one (1) unit of chemistry, earth systems, environmental science, or an advanced placement science course. - SOCIAL SCIENCE: Three (3) units of social science, with at least one (1) course focusing on United States studies and one (1) course focusing on world studies. - FOREIGN LANGUAGE: Two (2) units in the same foreign language (two years or levels I and II of the same language) emphasizing speaking, listening, reading, and writing.
+For students who graduate from a Georgia Public School in 2012 or later, the 4 units of Mathematics must include a course at the level of Math 3 or higher. - ENGLISH: Four (4) units of English that have as their emphasis grammar and usage, literature (American, English, World), and advanced composition skills. - SCIENCE: Three (3) units of science, with at least one laboratory course from the life sciences and one laboratory course from the physical sciences.
+Students who graduate in 2012 or later must have four (4) units of science.
+Georgia Public High School graduates must have at least one (1) unit of physical science or physics, and one (1) unit of chemistry, earth systems, environmental science, or an advanced placement science course. - SOCIAL SCIENCE: Three (3) units of social science, with at least one (1) course focusing on United States studies and one (1) course focusing on world studies. - FOREIGN LANGUAGE: Two (2) units in the same foreign language (two years or levels I and II of the same language) emphasizing speaking, listening, reading, and writing.
 Two (2) units of American Sign Language or two (2) unites of computer science may be used to satisfy this requirement.
-Those students with RHSC deficiencies must take additional courses to fulfill the equirements.
+Those students with RHSC deficiencies must take additional courses to fulfill the requirements.
 See below under "Required High School Curriculum" for further information.
 Any student who does not have seventeen RHSC courses is encouraged to apply and will be considered on a case-by-case basis.